 The AAT was established by the Administrative Appeals Tribunal Act 1975 and commenced operations on 1 July 1976.

-On 1 July 2015 the Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal were merged with the AAT.
+The Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal were amalgamated with the AAT on 1 July 2015.

 The AAT falls within the portfolio of the Attorney-General.
 Selected media releases and announcements about the AAT by the Attorney-General are available.

 Functions and powers

 The AAT does not have a general power to review decisions.
 We can only review a decision if an Act, regulation or other legislative instrument states that the decision can be reviewed by the AAT.

 The AAT can review decisions made under more than 400 Commonwealth Acts and legislative instruments.
 The most common types of decisions we review relate to: